Can I align and balance the crown chakra with yoga? What are the best poses?

-Three good Crown chakra yoga poses are Corpse pose, Lotus or Half Lotus pose, and the Headstand.
+My three favorite crown chakra yoga poses are the Corpse pose, Lotus or Half Lotus pose, and the Headstand.

-The Corpse pose challenges you to be connected with the ground, to be still in the present moment and allowing your crown chakra to open and energy flow through all your seven chakras.
+The Corpse pose challenges you to be connected with the ground, to be still in the present moment.
+It is in the present moment where all healing occurrs.

 The Lotus or Half Lotus pose helps you to go inward and connect with your wisdom and inner knowing.

-The Crown chakra represents pure cosmic energy.
-By practicing Crown chakra yoga poses, you awaken to this level of experience and will experience periods of bliss, divine connection, unity, peace, beauty, and much more.
+The crown chakra represents pure cosmic energy.
+By practicing crown chakra yoga poses, we gradually awaken to this level of experience and will can experience periods of bliss, divine connection, unity, peace, beauty, and much more.

 Half Lotus is easier that Full Lotus and offers the almost the same stability for meditation.
 Sitting on a mat or a cushion, place one foot on the opposite thigh and the other foot on the floor beneath the opposite thigh.